Premiership of Nicola Sturgeon: Reaction to Sturgeon's resignation

 Following Sturgeon's resignation, fellow SNP politicians and opposition party leaders in the UK paid tribute to her.

 Prime Minister and Conservative leader Rishi Sunak thanked Sturgeon for her long-standing service in the role and hoped that her successor would continue to co-operate with the UK Government.
 Scottish Secretary Alister Jack commented that she was a "formidable" politician.
-Scottish Conservative leader Douglas Ross was more critical towards Sturgeon after her resignation, stating that she presided over a decade of "division" and "decay".
+Scottish Conservative leader Douglas Ross was more critical towards Sturgeon after her resignation, stating that she presided over a decade of "division" and "decay" but had said that she was a "formidable campaigner" and joked about a £100 bet that they agreed on that Sturgeon would seek out her full term as first minister, Sturgeon later donated £100 to Children's Hospices Across Scotland, Ross stated that he was very pleased about the donation and that Sturgeon and himself "finally agreed on something" on her last day in office.
 Ross' predecessor Ruth Davidson, whom Sturgeon clashed with at First Minister's Questions during her second term, praised her and stated that her time as First Minister was "one helluva shift".

 Leader of the Opposition and Labour leader Keir Starmer stated that Sturgeon served with dedication and passion.
 Scottish Labour leader Anas Sarwar praised Sturgeon's handling of the COVID-19 pandemic, Former Labour Prime Minister Tony Blair stated that she campaigned for her beliefs with "undoubted passion and commitment" Former Scottish Labour First Minister Jack McConnell thanked her for her service.

 Liberal Democrat leader Ed Davey stated that Sturgeon had been "a giant of British politics for over a decade and smashed many glass ceilings".
 Scottish Liberal Democrat leader Alex Cole-Hamilton stated that Sturgeon showed "dedication and immense personal commitment" to the role of First Minister and praised her for giving "comfort to Scots" during her weekly Covid briefings during the height of the pandemic.
 Former leader Jo Swinson stated that Sturgeon was a strong leader, formidable opponent and important feminist role model.

-Sturgeon's resignation also gained international reaction with the Icelandic Prime Minister Katrín Jakobsdóttir praising Sturgeon for her leadership and hoped she would "continue to be a powerful voice on the world stage." whilst former President of the United States, Donald Trump referred to Sturgeon as an "a failed woke extremist".
+Sturgeon's resignation also gained international reaction with the Icelandic Prime Minister Katrín Jakobsdóttir praising Sturgeon for her leadership and hoped she would "continue to be a powerful voice on the world stage." whilst former President of the United States, Donald Trump referred to Sturgeon as "a failed woke extremist".